tanvir-ux/tensorflow_colab_example/README.md

-# Tensorflow Example from Google Colab
+# Tensorflow Example using Google Colab